kushv818/embedded-onboarding/section-00/WORK.md

 Make sure this directory is safe, accessible, and ideally, built into your computer (not an external device).

-You will clone the forked repository into this repository in this next step so make sure you're okay with having the repository here.
+You will clone the forked repository into this directory in this next step so make sure you're okay with having the repository here.

 ## 5. Set up your local git creditials.